iLib-js/ilib-mono/README.md

 ## Release Notes

+### 1.0.2

+- add the sflocales.json config file to the package

 ### 1.0.1

 - Fixed a problem in the package.json where it was pointing to the wrong main file name